All Episodes

 Yeah, you could feel the energy.

-Uh I just I I just find him to be encouraging.
+I just find him to be encouraging.

-And uh it's a great you know what people are sticking with the president.
+People are sticking with the president.

-They you know, look at his action on health care today.
+Look at his action on health care today.

 He's doing all he can do.

-And at some point Congress has to do their part.
+And at some point, Congress has to do their part.

 They don't have a lot of time.

-They uh they don't.
+They don't.

-They they work a little bit uh slow.
+They work a little bit slow.

 A little bit, a lot of bit slow.